 Suddenly the female singers began to find more spaces on the radios.
 If before Alanis Morissette the radio programs did not want to play her songs because they already had Sinead O’Connor or Tori Amos, now she slammed her way through.
 After Jagged Little Pill a whole new breed of singers, like Tracy Bonham, Meredith Brooks and Michelle Branch, found more air time on the radio.
 Other singers, like Sheryl Crow, saw their sales skyrocket.

-Kelly Clarkson, with her successful album Breakaway (2004), takes several of the elements that made Jagged Little Pill the classic that it is: strident guitars, elements of alternative rock with lyrics about heartbreak, fury and introspection.
+With her successful album Breakaway (2004), Kelly Clarkson took several of the elements that made Jagged Little Pill the classic that it is: strident guitars, elements of alternative rock with lyrics about heartbreak, fury, and introspection.

-Pop was one of the great benefited genres.
+Pop was one of the genres that benefited the most from Alanis Morissette’s music.
 For example, Taylor Swift, who had the pleasure of singing a duet with Alanis Morissette, has her as a reference that fueled the spark of her predecessors.
 And of course, how the most current “heartbreak pop artist” could not have been inspired by the author of You Oughta Know.
 Katy Perry also says that Alanis “inspired her to speak my truth.”
-In other words, Alanis Morissette became in the mid-nineties a catalyst within an industry primarily dominated by male artists.
-Although Alanis was not the one who led the way, she was the one who slammed the door upon entering: here I am.
+In other words, during the mid-nineties, Alanis Morissette’s music became a catalyst within an industry primarily dominated by male artists.
+Although Alanis was not the first woman to become a famous singer, her impact in 1995 changed the whole music landscape.

 And the list of Morissette’s fans continues: Florence Welch from Florence + The Machine spoke of Alanis as one of her heroines as a young woman.
 Well, if we speak in a confessional tone, we can speak of exorcising ghosts by talking about them, making them public.

-Who puts it clearly is the singer of Paramore, Hayley Williams: Alanis was a defining moment for women in rock.
+The singer from Paramore, Hayley Williams, stated that Alanis was a defining moment for women in rock.
 Well, nobody expected this explosion, especially coming from a teenage pop singer as Alanis was at the beginning of her career.
 But there it was.
 And also as Hayley Williams tells, that great hit was absorbed by the industry of the time.